zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [.build-lists: true]

-# SwiftUI is not UIKit 2
+# SwiftUI is not UIKit/AppKit 2

 - Complete paradigm shift (imperative ➡️ declarative)
 - We're all starting from scratch
 - Knowledge of earlier UI framework is:
+  - 👍🏻 insightful
-  - 👍🏻 insightful, but not helpful
+  - 😕 not helpful
-  - 😮 might even be a disadvantage
+  - 😮 might even be a disadvantage (!!!)

 ^With SwiftUI, things are just done in a complete different way.
-Most importantly, we moved from imperative SDKs to a declarative one.
+Most importantly, we moved from multiple imperative SDKs to a single declarative one.

-^It doesn't matter if we're just getting started with iOS (or macOS) development, or if we have over a decade of experience.
+^It doesn't matter if we're just getting started with building apps for Apple platforms, or if we have over a decade of experience.
 We're all stating from scratch.

 ^While knowledge of previous UI frameworks gives us very good insights on how things work behind the scenes, it's not really helpful when we move to SwiftUI.